 Toddlers are young, but they’re also smart, and there’s a good chance that your little one has picked up on the fact that, when other children are around, the adults in their life start expecting them to share.
 Sharing is an important skill, and one Baby will have to learn eventually, but if the pressure to share is stressing them out, or taking the fun out of playdates, they may not be quite ready to learn about sharing in a serious way yet.
 Toddlers under 2 often aren’t developmentally ready to really “get” sharing, so playing with or near other kids is going often runs more smoothly in settings where there are enough toys to go around until toddlers are a little more mature.

 It’s not that common for toddlers Baby’s age to have true personality conflicts with other toddlers, but it does happen.
 If there’s a true personality mismatch – like if another child who you commonly have playdates with plays much rougher than Baby – there’s nothing wrong with respecting the fact that Baby and this other child might not get along so well.
 This might mean limiting playdates with this child a little, at least until they’re older or maybe more ready to play by the rules, or it might mean supervising those playdates a little more carefully, so Baby feels more comfortable and has more fun.

-Ultimately, Baby has a whole life ahead of him to make friends and (hopefully not) enemies.
-Right now, though, his interactions with other toddlers are probably going to be pretty simple, at least for a while.
+Ultimately, Baby has a whole life ahead of them to make friends and (hopefully not) enemies.
+Right now, though, their interactions with other toddlers are probably going to be pretty simple, at least for a while.